michaelbragg/2015.bpbusinessawards.co.uk/src/_awards/11-finance.md

   changefreq: monthly
   exclude: false
 ---
-This category recognises companies working in a legal capacity with other businesses, offering them support and advice.
+This category recognises companies working in a financial capacity with other businesses, offering them support and advice.

 ## Eligibility